open-src-soc/RETIRED-website/pages/speakers.md

 *Abstract and bio.
 TBA.*

+## Challenges to Adoption of Open-Source RISC-V Processors

+By **Zdeněk Přikryl** and Chris Jones

+The RISC-V movement offers the greatest potential for innovation in SoC design in a decade as a global ecosystem of contributors has emerged.
+This movement offers unprecedented choice for both research and for commercial consumers of processor technology.
+However, going from open source RISC-V implementation to deployment in a real production design requires cooperation of commercial IP and tools suppliers.
+Codasip endeavours to bridge the gap between open source and proprietary ISAs by offering professional grade RISC-V implementations and development tools for end-users to modify and optimize the architecture.
+This presentation will discuss many of the challenges of commercial use of RISC-V and Codasip’s approach to addressing them in a manner that benefits the entire RISC-V community.

+*Dr Zdeněk Přikryl is the co-founder and chief technology officer of [Codasip GmbH](http://www.codasip.com).
+He has over 10 years of experience in processor design from small MCUs to complex DSPs/VLIWs, along with embedded systems design, HLS, and simulation.
+Previously he was a Researcher at the Technical University of Brno and a software engineer at Red Hat.*

 <p align="center">
 <a href="http://www.cea-tech.fr"><img src="./media/logo_CEA.png" alt="Logo CEA" title="CEA" data-align="center" height="100"/></a>&nbsp;&nbsp;&nbsp;&nbsp;
 <a href="http://www.irtnanoelec.fr/fr/"><img src="./media/IRT-nanoelec.png" alt="Logo IRT Nanoelec" title="IRT" data-align="center" height="100"/></a>